enricofoglia/SIA_RP_Report/_build/html/_sources/03WagnerFunction.md

 # The Wagner function

 The Wagner function can be seen as the time domain representation of the Theodorsen function.
-In particular it can be defined as the time-response of an airfoil undergoing a sudden change in angle of attack for time $t=0$, i.e. the step response of the system to a change in $\alpha_e$ {cite}`dawson2022improved`.
+In particular, it can be defined as the lift time response of an airfoil undergoing a sudden change in angle of attack for time $t=0$, i.e. the step response of the system to a change in $\alpha_e$ {cite}`dawson2022improved`.

 Calling $\phi(t)$ the Wagner function, the analytical computation can be carried out as:
 :::{math}